 Typically, the coffin will remain on the catafalque whilst the service takes place.
 The end of the service is known as the committal and the coffin is usually lowered, hidden by curtains, or taken out of the chapel.

-If you wish to play a loved one’s favourite piece of music during the service, our locally run crematoria will be able to facilitate this for you.
-Some of our crematoria also have video streaming facilities available, allowing absent family and friends to watch the funeral service live on the internet.
+If you wish to play a loved one’s favourite piece of music during the service, most crematoria will be able to facilitate this for you.
+Some crematoria also have video streaming facilities available, allowing absent family and friends to watch the cremation service live on the internet.